tushar-ty/SAI-1/README.md

 Building
 ========
-This package depends upon OpenNSL 3.0.0.3.
+This package depends upon OpenNSL 3.0.0.4 or later.

 To build SAI, change to the bin/s6000-x86-trident-deb80 directory.
 Use the make command to build the SAI shared library.

-Note: The OpenNSL include files are assumed to be in ../opennsl/include (relative to the sai-1.0.0.0 directory).
+Note: The OpenNSL include files are assumed to be in ../opennsl/include (relative to the sai-1.0.0.1 directory).
 If the headers are in a different location, set the MAKE variable OPENNSL_INC to point to that location.